Gap Insurance Explained: What It Is, Cost & Do You Need It?

 2. Choose a Shorter Loan Term

-Longer loan terms (72–96 months) are the #1 driver of being underwater on a car loan.
+Longer loan terms (72–96 months) are a primary driver of being underwater on a car loan.
 A 36–48 month term means you build equity faster and stay ahead of depreciation.
 Shorter terms also mean less total interest paid.
+With average new car monthly payments hitting $767–$772 in Q4 2025, carefully evaluate what loan term you can actually afford before extending it just to lower your monthly bill.

 3. New Car Replacement Insurance

-Some insurers offer new car replacement insurance, which pays to replace a totaled car with a brand-new equivalent model — not just the depreciated value.
-This can be a strong alternative to gap insurance for newer vehicles.
+Some insurers offer new car replacement insurance, which pays to replace a totaled car with a brand-new equivalent model — not just the depreciated ACV.
+This can be a strong alternative to gap insurance for newer vehicles, and some drivers find it offers more complete protection.

 4. Choose a Vehicle That Holds Its Value

-Some vehicles (trucks, SUVs from certain brands) depreciate much more slowly than others.
+Some vehicles — particularly trucks and certain SUVs — depreciate much more slowly than others.
 Buying a car with strong resale value naturally reduces the risk of a loan-to-value gap.
+Conversely, be especially cautious when financing EVs: mainstream models lose an average of 55–60% of their value over five years, with some shedding 30–50% in just the first year.

 Pincher's Pro Tip